godondi/590-59-assn2/README.md

 Each philosopher is implemented as a thread.
 Philosophers alternate between thinking and eating.
 Forks are shared objects placed between philosophers.
 Forks have state that keeps track of if a philospher can pick it up.

-Philosophers think and eat for a random amount of time.
+Philosophers think and eat (represented by the thread sleeping) for a random amount of time.
 When a philospher goes to eat, they attempt to pick up each fork--if unsuccessful, they place either fork down, join the waiting queue for that fork, and go into a waiting state.
 When that fork becomes available, the thread is awaken and that philosopher can attempt again to eat.

 ## Representation